OctopusDeploy/blog/blog/2019-07/verify-appsettings/index.md

 ---
-title: Verify appSettings for parameters
+title: Verify appSettings have matching Octopus Deploy variables
-description: How to make verify appSettings have parameters.
+description: How to programatically verify that all of your AppSettings have a matching Octopus Deploy variable defined.
 author: shawn.sesna@octopus.com
 visibility: public
 bannerImage:
 metaImage:
-published: 2019-07-09
+published: 2019-07-20
 tags:
  - Octopus
 ---